All producers must tag a reasonable price on their commodity in order to convince consumers to choose and use their products.

 Graphically, producer surplus is the area above the supply curve and below the equilibrium market price.

-In the given figure, DD is a linear demand curve, SS is a linear supply curve and O is the point of equilibrium where Q amount of commodity is supplied at price P. Thus, in the above figure, area of ΔNOP gives producer surplus.
+In the given figure, DD is a linear demand curve, SS is a linear supply curve and O is the point of equilibrium where Q amount of commodity is supplied at price P. Thus, in the above figure, the area of ΔNOP gives producer surplus.